failk8s/lab-carvel-passwords/workshop/content/exercises/01-supplying-passwords.md

 Note that even when stored in the Kubernetes cluster no encryption is done on the values of secrets.
-In fact the only extra guarantees that are provided in respect of secrets over other resources is that they will never be stored on disk of any nodes in the cluster.
+In fact the only extra guarantees that are provided in respect of secrets over other resources is that they will never be stored on the disk of any worker nodes in the cluster and instead will only be kept in memory.
+This ensures that if a node is removed from a cluster and the machine disposed of, that someone couldn't read the secrets from the node filesystem retained on disk were the disk not wiped correctly.